Guatama/python_bounce/README.md

-# Snake on Python 3
+# Bounce on Python 3